ACM Conference on Recommender Systems

-ACM Conference on Recommender Systems (ACM RecSys) is a peer-reviewed academic conference series about recommender systems.
-Sponsored by the Association for Computing Machinery.
+ACM Conference on Recommender Systems (ACM RecSys) is an A-ranked peer-reviewed academic conference series about recommender systems.
+It is held annually in different locations, and organized by different organizers, but a Steering Committee supervises the organization.
+The conference proceedings are published by the Association for Computing Machinery.
+Acceptance rates for full papers are typically below 20%.
 This conference series focuses on issues such as algorithms, machine learning, human-computer interaction, and data science from a multi-disciplinary perspective.
 The conference community includes computer scientists, statisticians, social scientists, psychologists, and others.

-The conference is sponsored by Big Tech companies such as Amazon, Netflix, Meta, Nvidia, Microsoft, Google, and Spotify, and large foundations such as the NSF.
+The conference is sponsored every year by ten to 20 Big Tech companies such as Amazon, Netflix, Meta, Nvidia, Microsoft, Google, and Spotify.